swiftlang/swift-evolution/proposals/NNNN-package-registry-auth.md

 ### Changes to registry configuration

-We will introduce a new `authentication` key to the global `registries.json` file, which by default is located at `~/.swiftpm/configuration/registries.json`.
+We will introduce a new `authentication` key to the user-level `registries.json` file, which by default is located at `~/.swiftpm/configuration/registries.json`.
 Any package registry that requires authentication must have a corresponding